 Please do not forget that I am having a give-away of a Forman and Field hamper, which you can receive in time for Valentine’s Day.
 More information is here.

-Posted in Cookery Demo, cooking, food, foodie, Go Green Week, happy cooking, How To, local, Masterchef, Masterchef Experience, Midlands, Midlands Food Bloggers, Midlands Group, People and Planet, pizza, regional, seasonal, University of Worcester, West Midlands, Worcester, Worcester Produce
+Posted in Cookery Demo, cooking, food, Go Green Week, local, Masterchef, Masterchef Experience, Midlands, Midlands Food Bloggers, regional, University of Worcester, West Midlands

-Tagged Cookery Demo, Go Green Week, Love Local Food, People and Planet, University of Worcester, Worcester, Worcester Produce, Worcestershire
+Tagged Love Local Food, People and Planet, University of Worcester, Worcester, Worcester Produce, Worcestershire